omuili/autonomous-voice-agent-evaluator/README.md

 9. `barge_in` — interruption and turn-taking behavior.
 10. `identity_isolation` — new-patient identity isolation edge case.

 I completed additional development and validation calls, but I selected these 10 because together they provide the clearest coverage of the challenge requirements and the strongest mix of successful and unsuccessful behavior.
-The exact call IDs are listed in [`CALL_SELECTION.md`](CALL_SELECTION.md).
+The evidence for each selected call is available directly in its scenario folder under evidence/.

 ## Evidence